-Prolonged use of heroin may also lead to appetite loss, menstrual issues (irregular menstrual cycle), breathing problems, memory loss, itching, and a weakened immune system.
-In some cases, heroin abuse can lead to coma. [viii]
+It can also lead to appetite loss, menstrual issues (irregular menstrual cycle), breathing problems, memory loss, itching, and a weakened immune system.
+In some cases, heroin abuse can lead to coma.

 Like many other drugs, heroin can also have negative effects on your mental health.
 Substance use can cause areas in your brain to change – the same areas that are disrupted in mental disorders such as anxiety, mood disorders, impulse-control disorders, and schizophrenia.

 Heroin use disorder/ opioid use disorder is a chronic disease that can be treated with the right care.
 Contact Help4Addiction for more information on how we can help you.

 When taking heroin, there is always a risk of overdosing.
-Heroin overdose accounts for many preventable deaths – affecting your central nervous system.
-Heroin overdose syndrome usually includes respiration difficulties, miotic pupils, and abnormal mental status.
+Overdose deaths account for many preventable deaths – with heroin affecting your central nervous system and opioid receptors.

 If you believe you or somebody around you is having a heroin overdose, it’s important to get help as soon as possible.
 Hospital observation is often required to avoid further complications – and methadone maintenance is commonly administered as a preventative measure.

 Heroin enters your brain quickly, causing a quick and intense high.
-Repetitive heroin use can lead to you developing a tolerance – meaning that you’ll need to take more of the drug to feel ‘good’.
+Repetitive heroin use can lead to you developing a tolerance to heroin – meaning that you’ll need to take more of the drug to feel ‘good’.

 Opioids are highly addictive and can lead to overdoses and death.
 Heroin is one of the world’s most dangerous opioids.
 Prescription opioids and heroin are chemically similar, and both produce a similar high.

 However, one of the main symptoms of heroin addiction is not being able to stop using despite the negative implications.
-Generally, the more a person uses, the more difficult it will be to hide the addiction. [xv]
+Generally, the more a person uses, the more difficult it will be to hide the addiction.

 It can be tough undergoing treatment for heroin addiction, but we always keep your mental health and physical health in mind.

-The first stage of the heroin addiction treatment process involves detoxing from heroin.
+The first stage of the treatment process involves detoxing from heroin.
 It can be tough with any substance, whether it be a cocaine detox, alcohol detox, or cannabis detox – but heroin can be one of the most difficult drugs to detox from.
-This is because there can be many unpleasant and dangerous withdrawal symptoms. [xvii]
+This is because there can be many unpleasant and dangerous withdrawal symptoms.

 Typically, heroin detox programs follow different processes as heroin is such an addictive substance – and extra help is often required.

 Most people who are detoxing from heroin will be offered methadone under medical supervision, which can streamline the heroin detox process and ease the withdrawal symptoms.

-When it comes to heroin detox, we always recommend a medically assisted detox program to help manage the withdrawal symptoms.
-This means that you’ll detox from heroin under medical supervision – as you may experience life-threatening withdrawal symptoms.
+When it comes to heroin detox, we always recommend a medically assisted detox program to help manage the heroin withdrawal symptoms.
+This means that you’ll detox from heroin under medical supervision – as you may experience life-threatening heroin withdrawal symptoms.

 The risk of outpatient treatment for heroin detox is considered too high – and medically supervised detoxes are much safer.
 The vast majority of heroin users will opt for inpatient heroin rehab as opposed to outpatient heroin rehab.

 Some heroin withdrawal symptoms may include:

 Withdrawal from heroin can begin as soon as just a few hours after the last use – peaking around three days after heroin cessation.
-However, the discomfort and heroin cravings can last for weeks. [xix]
+However, the discomfort and heroin cravings can last for weeks.

 Heroin rehab treatment usually involves therapy, whether it be one-on-one with a clinical psychologist or counsellor, or group therapy with those in a similar situation.

-You may experience unpleasant psychological withdrawal symptoms, so a substance abuse professional may work with you to provide quality mental health care with your wellbeing in mind.
+You may experience unpleasant psychological withdrawal symptoms, so a substance abuse professional may work with you to provide quality mental health care with your well-being in mind.

 Behavioural therapies such as CBT (cognitive behavioural therapy) may be offered to help you gain an understanding of your addiction and the root of your addiction.
-CBT is based on the belief that your thoughts, feelings, and actions and linked – and you can change the cycle.
+CBT is based on the belief that your thoughts, feelings, and actions are linked – and you can change the cycle.